HackYourAssignment/databases-Cohort53/Week1/LESSONPLAN.md

 ### Essence

-MySQL data types are used to define what types of values the columns of the tables in the database contain.
+PostgreSQL data types are used to define what types of values the columns of the tables in the database contain.

 ## 7. How to use SQL to Create, Read, Update and Delete (CRUD)

 ### Explanation

-We will use both MySQL command line client and the JavaScript client to demonstrate the interaction with the SQL server.
+We will use both PostgreSQL command line client (psql) and the JavaScript client to demonstrate the interaction with the SQL server.

-`Use create-table.js, insert-values.js` files to show how the table creation, insertion etc. can be done via JavaScript client
+`Use scripts/create-table.js, scripts/insert-values.js` files to show how the table creation, insertion etc. can be done via JavaScript client

 ### Example

-All examples can be executed in the `MySQL command line client`.
+All examples can be executed in the `PostgreSQL command line client (psql)`.
 Remember that all these commands can also be sent via JavaScript clients.
 Please check the available `.js` files in the `Week1` folder.